mhallerud/multiplex_wormhole/docs/index.md

 ## Quick Start
-**The multiplexWormhole function is a wrapper around all sub-modules and will optimize a panel using the defaults for all other functions.
-Check out the [full workflow](#multiplex-wormhole-functions) and settings within individual functions for ultimate flexibility.**
+**The multiplexWormhole function is a wrapper around all sub-modules.
+Check out the [multiplex_wormhole page](multiplex_wormhole.md) for ultimate flexibility and to understand the pipeline steps and output structure.
+See individual modules within the [full workflow](#multiplex-wormhole-functions) to understand each step and its defaults.**

 ### Command line usage
 ```ruby